DamienBraillard/PiTFTDomoPanel/README.md

 ![Wiring](/img/wiring.jpg)

 I cannot include a Fritzing schema here becaus it's impossible to find a schematic where the back header is visible.
 But it's pretty obvious from the picture above.
+On the picture the collor of the cables correspond to:
+* Read: VCC
+* Orange: Output
+* Yellow: Ground

 ## Installation of the RPi base system and the PiTFT
 ### Install raspbian